-One in eight Brits expect to research how to build a home for themselves in the next 12 months, and around one in 50 expect to buy a building plot, obtain detailed planning consent or start construction work on their self build home during the coming year or so.
+One in eight Britons expect to research how to build a home for themselves in the next 12 months, and around one in 50 expect to buy a building plot, obtain detailed planning consent or start construction work on their self build home during the coming year or so.

 These are the main findings from a new nationwide survey into people’s self build plans, commissioned by the National Self Build Association (NaSBA) and conducted by Ipsos MORI.